Femto-v/zanzi-shop/README.md

-# 🛍️ MyShop – Modern Clothing E-Commerce Website
+# 🛍️ ZanziShop – Modern Clothing E-Commerce Website

 A full-featured online shopping platform for clothes, built with the latest web technologies.